 Routine chiropractic services cover necessary routine care.
-You are covered for up to 10 visits per year of routine chiropractic services (combined with acupuncture services).
+You are covered for unlimited visits per year of routine chiropractic services.
 You must use SCAN Health Plan's contracted routine chiropractic provider.

 You do not need a referral for an initial chiropractic visit.
 Any subsequent visits require prior authorization.